 The Government are providing two facemasks each at 0.90 cents.
 This is distributed on the basis of your CASS card and is recorded as issued at the farmacy where you apply.
 The rules for passive residents are vague, I have had reports that some farmacies will issue the masks with just the residency card, others may not.
 I have checked with the local friendly farmacist who says that they are intended to be issued on the production of CASS cards but there is leniency in the system.

-All farmacies have on order bulk purchases of their own masks and can be purchased most likely by the end of the week.
-Home made face covers seem ( also based on the websites below) to be more effective and of course can be washed and re-used.
+All farmacies have on order bulk purchases of their own masks and can be purchased.
+Home made face covers are (also based on the websites below) more effective and of course can be washed and re-used.

-The jury has been out as to whether these masks ( or others) are effective in blocking transmission, without getting into those arguments you can read some relevant sites here and remember regardless of your views they are likely to become obligatory:-
+The jury has been out as to whether these masks (or others) are effective in blocking transmission, without getting into those arguments you can read some relevant sites here and remember regardless of your views they are obligatory from Thursday 16th April 2020:-

 Could this be the real reason Andorra is being hit so significantly?